 Due to the content of vitamin C and iron, *alfalfa can be a very interesting food to include in the diet of those people who want to prevent and / or fight iron-deficiency anemia.
 You can consume both fresh or cooked in cooking recipes and infusion to take advantage of their properties.

-In conclusion if you usually have heavy, slow digestions, taking an alfalfa infusion after a meal can help improve digestive processes, improve nutrient absorption, and combat indigestion and abdominal swelling.
+In conclusion if you usually have heavy, slow metabolism, taking an alfalfa infusion after a meal can help improve digestive processes. improve nutrient soaking up and combat upset stomach and abdominal swelling.

 Alfalfa for arthritis and osteoarthritis.

 In the case of these diseases, alfalfa is usually applied externally and locally to the affected area that we want to treat.
 Alfalfa plasters can reduce swelling and improve the mobility of arthritis and osteoarthritis.

 The thyrotropin (TSH) that contains alfalfa is an analogue of the hormone with the same name that is stimulating the thyroid gland.
 Always check with your endocrinologist about alfalfa intake if you have hiccups or hyperthyroidism or suspect that you may have it.